 Billing alerts are triggered on the basis of actual usage, so projections of transfer in excess of the transfer pool will not trigger a billing alert until they are applied to the invoice.

-Kubernetes worker nodes are billed per hour up to a maximum of 744 hours per month (31 days multiplied by 24 hours).
+Kubernetes worker nodes are currently billed per hour up to a maximum of 744 hours per month (31 days multiplied by 24 hours).
 As a result, they can accrue extra bandwidth allowance beyond the advertised monthly allowance for the corresponding Droplet plan.

 App Platform bundles a certain amount of bandwidth per component for the Starter, Basic, and Professional tiers.

 |Outbound transfer||1 GiB||40 GiB||100 GiB|

 If an App Platform component uses more bandwidth than this, it will be billed at a rate of $0.10 per GiB.

 Spaces subscriptions include 1,024 GiB of outbound data transfer (from Spaces to the internet), which is shared between all Spaces.
 Additional outbound transfer is $0.01 per GiB.
 Outbound data transfer is free in the following cases:

 Inbound bandwidth to Spaces never counts against your Spaces transfer allowance.